nus-cs2103-AY2324S1/ip/docs/README.md

-# 📃 ChatALot - Your personal task manager chatbot!
+# 📃 ChatALot User Guide

-### Create and manage different types of tasks with ease.
+### Create and manage different types of tasks with ease!

 ## Summary